elimf/elimf/README.md

 Hi dev 👋

-I’m Elim, a junior full-stack engineer, creative coder.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I’m Elim, a junior fullstack developer, I like to undertake and design projects.
+I make it my mission to master as many languages ​​as possible in order to be able to express it through websites or applications.

-Want to know more about me?
-[Check out my portfolio.](https://elimf.github.io/)
+You want to know more about me here is something to make your mouth water? 🤤 [Check out my portfolio.](https://elimf.github.io/)

 ## 📌 Pinned Repositories

 <br>

 <a href="https://github.com/elimf/Calculatrice">
   <img align="center" style="margin:0.5rem" src="https://github-readme-stats.vercel.app/api/pin/?username=elimf&repo=Calculatrice&title_color=ffffff&text_color=c9cacc&icon_color=4AB197&bg_color=1A2B34" />